 How Does CBD Affect the Endocannabinoid System?

 The endocannabinoid system responds first to endogenous endocannabinoids such as Anandamide, 2-arachidonoylglycerol (2-AG), n-arachidonoyl dopamine (NADA), and virodhamine (OAE).
 However, clinical research shows that the system is also receptive to exogenous endocannabinoids.
 As a result, consuming CBD consequently affects the endocannabinoid system and its consequent functions.
-However, before understanding how CBD affects this system, it is essential to understand the cannabinoid receptors in the brain.
+However, before understanding how CBD affects this system, it is essential to understand the cannabinoid receptors.
 First, the receptors are of two types; Cannabinoid Receptor Type 1 (CB1) and Cannabinoid Receptor Type 2 (CB2).
 These two receptors perform different roles in the system.
 Another noteworthy point is that endocannabinoid has less affinity towards induced cannabinoid molecules and hence responds faster to THC molecules when consumed together.

 The Indirect Effects of CBD on the Endocannabinoid System